 Definition of Done

 All teams need a Definition of Done.
-The Definition of Done is an agreement made between the team that a unit of work isn’t actually complete without meeting certain conditions.
+The Definition of Done is an agreement made between the team that a unit of work isn’t complete without meeting certain conditions.

 We use the Definition of Done most commonly for user stories.
 The team and product owner must agree that the story has met all criteria for it to be considered done.